 Don't believe for a second this election is over.
 Don't think for a minute that power concedes.
 We have to work like our future depends on it in this last week, because it does.

-America, the time for change has come.
+I know this, Iowa - the time for change has come.